kmatysova2/katacoda-scenarios/data_quality/step7.md

 Let's look at the result:<br>
 `customer_data.iloc[:,5:]`{{execute}}

-Also it does not make sense to have the product name and the size in one column, especially since the metrics differ.
+Also, in the order dataset, it does not make sense to have the product name and the size in one column, especially since the metrics differ.
 Let's look at that.<br>
 `order_data['ITEM']`{{execute}}

 Ideally, we split the ITEM column into three different columns.
 One column that has the item description, one that has the amount and one that has the metric of the amount.<br>